Tbilisi hides some interesting hidden gems in its ragged buildings and streets. This post will tell you about a new venue –

-Urbanare’s unique feature is in its library that consists of both old and new books, publications of different researches, and tourist guides to name just a few.
-Those publications most of the time are of limited addition you can’t find in bookstores.
-The small bookshelf is jam-packed with an ‘archive’ showcasing the urban development of 19th-20th century Tbilisi, a small booklet of Soviet architectural buildings in Tbilisi and across the country, various magazines, and books all about Tbilisi in Georgia, English, and Russian languages.
+The small bookshelf features an ‘archive’ showcasing the urban development of 19th-20th century Tbilisi, a small booklet of Soviet architectural buildings in Tbilisi and across the country, various magazines, and books all about Tbilisi in Georgian, English, and Russian languages.

 Besides the Tbilisi theme, Urbanare also features the recycling themed items made by Austrian artist Katharina Stadler who creates small purses out of juice carton boxes, or ashtrays from beer cans.

-One of the coolest things I found there was for kids – a soup box that comes with a small story and encourages the kids to wash their hands frequently in order to read the end of the tail that gets revealed only when they finish the some.
+One of the coolest things I found there was – a soup box for kids.
+It comes with a small story with the end hidden in the soup bar.
+This encourages them to wash their hands frequently to read the end of the tail that gets revealed only when they finish the some.
 Awesome, right?

 However, this is not all Ana and Data have planned for their homey space.
 In the future, they’ll organize various exhibitions of less-known artists in Tbilisi’s different houses and host various workshops to get involved both the neighborhood and enthusiastic locals who’d love to do something unusual once in a while.